Toranktto/CraftProtocol/docs/index.rst

     tag = NBTSerializer.read(stream)

 .. note::
     NBTSerializer does not support compression.
-If you want to handle compressed NBT Tags, use appropriate module for this, for example ``gzip``.
+If you want to handle compressed NBT tags, use appropriate module for this, for example ``gzip``.

 To convert NBT Value to Python Value: